Philodendron paraiso verde is admired for its variegated marble-like foliage.

 Toxicity of Philodendron Paraiso Verde

-As Philodendron hederaceum has Insoluble calcium oxalates, it can be toxic to horses, cats, and dogs.
+Like other Philodendron varieties, it has insoluble calcium oxalates, which can be toxic to horses, cats, and dogs.

 Ingestion of plant leaves, leftover water, or sap may result in oral irritation, intense burning and irritation of the mouth, tongue, and lips, excessive drooling, vomiting, and difficulty swallowing.